Lacrosse Strength and Conditioning

 We then want to super set this movement with our next exercise.

 6. Med Ball Slams

 We want to see more rotation performing the med ball slam.
 We want to do two to three sets of five to ten reps.
 The reason for this exercise is because it improves the overhead strength and explosiveness.

 Pairing the med ball slam with the banded rotation, lacrosse athletes will feel the trunk work even greater.
 The pairing helps acceleration, dynamic trunk control, and the rotational, explosive power.

 These six exercises are specific to benefitting lacrosse athletes.
 The upper body exercises focus on dynamic trunk control, rotational explosiveness, and targeting the lats.
 A big key when performing this upper body workout is to remember that each exercise is paired with a corresponding movement to greater target the desired strength and power development necessary to have more success out on the lacrosse field.
-Give the workout a try and let us know how it goes!
+Give Peak Strength a try and let us know how it goes!

 Lower Body Exercises